SumoLogic/sumologic-lambda-extensions/README.md

      `sh zip.sh`

-- The new wheel package gets released automatically after the tags are pushed using Github actions(Refer tagged-release in https://github.com/marvinpinto/action-automatic-releases).
+- The new extension binary and zip files gets released automatically after the tags are pushed using Github actions(Refer tagged-release in https://github.com/marvinpinto/action-automatic-releases).

    Run below commands to create and push tags